ziapeltagames/lavender-hack/RULES.md

     * Single Enemy: First hit, 1/2 hp lost, 3/4 hp lost
     * Group: First casualty, 1/2 dead, 3/4 dead

 Actions are chosen from the list below.
 In general, movement is possible in addition to an action.
-This list of actions is not exhaustive - using items (potions, rings, scrolls, wands) and other special abilities (turning) may qualify.
-If possible, actions should be made to fit the critical / complete / partial / fumble framework.
+This list of actions is not exhaustive - using items (potions, rings, scrolls, wands) and other special abilities may qualify.

 ## Armor